Arielliv/mobx-react-bootstrap4-starter-project/README.md

-# Frontend Boilerplate with React, MobX & TypeScript
+# Was Frontend Boilerplate with React, MobX & TypeScript and become starter project

-A bare minimum react-mobx-webpack-typescript boilerplate with TodoMVC example.
+Used to be a bare minimum react-mobx-webpack-typescript boilerplate with TodoMVC example.

 Note that this project does not include **Server-Side Rendering**,  **Testing Frameworks** and other stuffs that makes the package unnecessarily complicated.

 Ideal for creating React apps from the scratch.

+This app was build during MobX, react and typescript education - enjoy!

 See also: [react-redux-typescript-boilerplate](https://github.com/rokoroku/react-redux-typescript-boilerplate)